IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Production assumptions within upstream property, plant and equipment and goodwill value-in-use impairment tests reflect management’s current best estimate of future production of the existing upstream portfolio.
 See significant judgements and estimates: recoverability of asset carrying values and Note 14 for sensitivity analyses in relation to reasonably possible changes in production for upstream oil and gas properties and goodwill respectively.

 For the customers & products segment, though the energy transition may impact demand for certain refined products in the future, management anticipates sufficiently robust demand for the remainder of each refinery’s useful life.
+Management will continue to review price assumptions as the energy transition progresses and this may result in impairment charges or reversals in the future.

 Exploration and appraisal intangible assets

 The energy transition may affect the future development or viability of exploration prospects.
-The recoverability of the group’s exploration and appraisal intangible assets was considered during 2024.
+The recoverability of the group’s exploration and appraisal intangible assets was considered during 2025.
 No significant write-offs were identified.
 These assets will continue to be assessed as the energy transition progresses.
 See significant judgement: exploration and appraisal intangible assets and Note 8 for further information.

 Property, plant and equipment – depreciation and expected useful lives

 The energy transition may curtail the expected useful lives of oil and gas industry assets thereby accelerating depreciation charges.
 However, a significant majority of bp’s existing upstream oil and natural gas properties are likely to have immaterial carrying values within the next 12 years and, as outlined in bp’s strategy, oil and natural gas production will remain an important part of bp’s business activities over that period.
-The significant majority of refining assets, recognized on the group’s balance sheet at 31 December 2024 that are subject to depreciation, will be depreciated within the next 12 years; demand for refined products is expected to remain sufficient to support the remaining useful lives of existing assets.
+The significant majority of refining assets, recognized on the group’s balance sheet at 31 December 2025 that are subject to depreciation, will be depreciated within the next 11 years; demand for refined products is expected to remain sufficient to support the remaining useful lives of existing assets.
 Therefore, management does not expect the useful lives of bp’s reported property, plant and equipment to change and do not consider this to be a significant accounting judgement or estimate.
 Significant capital expenditure is still required for ongoing projects as well as renewal and/or replacement of aged assets and therefore the useful lives of future capital expenditure may be different.
 See material accounting policy: property, plant and equipment for more information.

 Provisions: decommissioning